Layouts

 layouts/index.js

 This file is intentionally small.
-It handles the shared interactive behavior used by layouts:
+It handles the shared interactive behaviour used by layouts:

 - mobile nav toggle open / close